tloimu/ya-hotas-throttle/README.md

  - Easily interchangeable detent disks!
 Some games can use more or less detents at diffent positions (e.g. no detents at all, 50% for Elite, at 75% for jet plane afterburner, 30% for propeller plane approach and 60% for transition flight, etc.)
  - Emboss button and other control names to thumb plate or make way to attach printable labels/sheet
- - Add two buttons to front and lower thumb
+ - Add two buttons to front and lower thumb - can be less accessible than the 5 current ones - handy for less frequently used functions in a game
+ - Add one or two more axis - can be in less accessible locations than the X/Y pots - these come handy in flight simulators
  - Add a place for the lights so they can be seen
  - Turn LEDs off when computer is sleeping
  - Curvier case cover near to player for better ergonomics when the throttle is placed nearer to the table edge (in certain positions mid-arm may rub against the case cover)